 There will be times when you do everything right, and still have symptoms.
 This can be very frustrating, but don’t let this get you demotivated!
 Things can get better eventually.

-The following list gives you ideas on how to deal with your IBS, these are purely food and supplement related.
+The following list gives you ideas on how to deal with your IBS, these are purely food and supplement and lifestyle related.
+To find out about my full-body approach to IBS, click here to read the article about that.
 Any of the medications or laxatives your doctor could give you are not included.
-If you are using medications, please discuss your plan with your doctor or dietitian before starting your plan or stopping your medication.
+If you are using medications, please discuss any changes you want to make with your doctor or dietitian before starting your plan or stopping your medication.

 Usually one of these will provide relief or a combination of 2-3 of the interventions will help you.

 |Proper chewing and eating habits|